RCoby/credit-risk-classification/README.md

 ---
 ## Results

+Logistic Regression Model:
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.
+* Balanced accuracy scores and the precision and recall scores of the machine learning model.

-* Machine Learning Model 1:
-  * Accuracy
+  * Accuracy - correct prediction % overall of true pos/neg

-  * Precision
+  * Precision - correct positive predictions

   * Recall

-* Machine Learning Model 2:
-  * Accuracy
-  * Precision
-  * Recall

 ## Summary

-Summarise the results of the machine learning models, and include a recommendation on the model to use, if any.
-For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* Although the model demonstrats extreemly high accuracy for the "0" label, the accuracy drop for label "1" has the potential to expose a creditor to an unsatisfactory level of risk.
+* As the purpose of the model is to determine the creditworthiness of browers I am hesitant to recomend this model on the basis of the results without further information relating to what the creditors deems an acceptable level of risk.

 ---
 ### References